trbflxr/kino/Help/Support/Troubleshooting.md

 Let's take a look at possible solutions:

 ### **|** Installation
 If this is your first time installing the mod and it doesn't appear in the game, then the most common case is wrong installation.
-It could be either the improper installation of the BepInEx mod loader or the mod itself.
-Either way, if you're installing Kino for the first time and it doesn't appear in the game, please refer to the [installation](../../INSTALL.md) and make sure you did everything right.
+It could be either the improper installation of the [KSL](https://github.com/trbflxr/ksl/blob/master/doc/guide/install_win.md) mod loader or the mod itself.
+Either way, if you're installing Kino for the first time, and it doesn't appear in the game, please refer to the [installation](../../INSTALL.md) and make sure you did everything right.

 ### **|** Use the correct branch.
 Make sure you're on the moddable version of the game.